Farama-Foundation/PettingZoo/README.md

 ## Reward Program

 We have a sort bug/documentation error bounty program, inspired by [Donald Knuth's reward checks](https://en.wikipedia.org/wiki/Knuth_reward_check).
-People who make mergable PRs which properly address meaningful problems in the code, or which make meaningful improvements to the documentation, can recieve a negotiable check for "hexadecimal dollar" ($2.56) mailed to them, or sent to them via PayPal.
-To redeem this, just send an email to justinkterry@gmail.com with your mailing adress or PayPal adress.
+People who make mergable PRs which properly address meaningful problems in the code, or which make meaningful improvements to the documentation, can receive a negotiable check for "hexadecimal dollar" ($2.56) mailed to them, or sent to them via PayPal.
+To redeem this, just send an email to justinkterry@gmail.com with your mailing address or PayPal address.
 We also pay out 32 cents for small fixes.
 This reward extends to libraries maintained by the PettingZoo team that PettingZoo depends on.